How to contact Harley Street Counselling & Training

 How long is a therapy session?

-We agree when a review of the work takes place (usually after 4 sessions of counselling) which is an honest discussion about how the therapy is going, subsequently we make an agreement for time-limited therapy, open-ended counselling or long term psychotherapy.
+We agree when a review of the work takes place (usually after the first 4 sessions of counselling) which is an honest discussion about how the therapy is going, subsequently, we make an agreement for time-limited therapy, open-ended counselling or long term psychotherapy.

 Fees for self-paying clients